MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/troubleshoot/troubleshoot-ldap-using-etw.md

 # Using ETW to troubleshoot LDAP connections

 Event Tracing for Windows ([ETW](https://docs.microsoft.com/windows/win32/etw/event-tracing-portal)) can be a valuable troubleshooting tool for Active Directory Domain Services (AD DS).
-ETW can trace the Lightweight Directory Access Protocol ([LDAP](https://docs.microsoft.com/previous-versions/windows/desktop/ldap/lightweight-directory-access-protocol-ldap-api)) communications between Windows clients and LDAP servers, including AD DS domain controllers.
+You can use ETW to trace the Lightweight Directory Access Protocol ([LDAP](https://docs.microsoft.com/previous-versions/windows/desktop/ldap/lightweight-directory-access-protocol-ldap-api)) communications between Windows clients and LDAP servers, including AD DS domain controllers.

 ## How to turn on ETW and start a trace